rclone/rclone/MANUAL.md

 Note that Jottacloud requires the MD5 hash before upload so if the source does not have an MD5 checksum then the file will be cached temporarily on disk (wherever the `TMPDIR` environment variable points to) before it is uploaded.
 Small files will be cached in memory - see the [--jottacloud-md5-memory-limit](#jottacloud-md5-memory-limit) flag.
+When uploading from local disk the source checksum is always available, so this does not apply.
+Starting with rclone version 1.52 the same is true for crypted remotes (in older versions the crypt backend would not calculate hashes for uploads from local disk, so the Jottacloud backend had to do it as described above).

 #### Restricted filename characters